 Both previous anime seasons of “BEASTARS” were created in the CGI studio Orange (Land of lustrous, Dimension W & Undefeated Bahamut Chronicle), which also produces the sequel.
 Shinichi Matsumi acted as director, while Nanami Higuchi (BNA: Brand New Animal) wrote the scripts.
 Nao Ootsu was involved in the project as a character designer and Satoru Kousaki as a composer.

 The twelve-part first season was shown on Japanese television between October and December 2019.
 The twelve-part second season followed between January and March 2021.
-The sequel, which is no longer referred to as a TV anime, but as a Netflix anime, does not yet have a launch date.
+The sequel, which is no longer referred to as a TV anime, but as a Netflix anime.

 Beastars Season 3: Who are the characters?